A Boston Workers’ Compensation Lawyer Can Help You Receive Benefits for Your Work-Related Injury

 If you or someone you know experienced a permanent injury or illness while on the job, the amount of benefits you receive will depend on the seriousness of your accident.

-These are some examples of the various types of benefits a victim of a work-related injury or illness may receive, however, benefits are not limited to the ones mentioned above.
+These are some examples of the various types of benefits an individual suffering from a work-related injury or illness may receive, however, benefits are not limited to the ones mentioned above.

 What if I’m Denied Benefits?